 Step-by-Step Research Paper on a Non Profit

-Why Research a Non-Profit?
+Why Research a Charity?

 Writing research essays can seem a daunting process, and often seems like a dry exercise.
 I started teaching this unit on writing research papers about non-profits because I find that today's college students are passionate about wanting to help people and create positive change.

 How to Choose a Topic: Pick a charity that you've already been involved in or choose one that works on a problem that interests you.
 Here are some questions to answer to help you choose:

 - What volunteer work have I done in the past?

 - Which problems most interest me?